Shreeztea/Class-Introduction/jeshmin.md

-Hi my name is Jeshmin Shrestha .
-I am pursing Bsc(Hons) Computing with AI .
-I am passionate about AI, ML and Software Development.I have applied my skills in my recent projects which can be found in github.
+Hi my name is Jeshmin Shrestha.
+I am pursing Bsc(Hons) Computing with AI.
+I am passionate about AI, ML and Software Development.
+I have applied my skills in my recent projects which can be found in github.